 The Alumnae of Northwestern University Award for Curriculum Innovation was founded in 2014.
 It is intended to support faculty work over the summer to develop new course materials, new courses, or new modes of teaching (including online courses or online education), that will enhance innovation in our undergraduate curriculum.
 Any project requiring special circumstances (eg. Non-Northwestern student involvement, etc.) must be discussed with the Associate Provost for Undergraduate Education in advance to submitting an application.

-All faculty who are expected to be teaching at Northwestern for at least the next two years are eligible for this award, including non-tenure and tenure line faculty.
+All faculty who expect to teach at Northwestern for the next two years are eligible to apply for this award, including non-tenure and tenure line faculty.
 For non-tenure line faculty we ask for a letter from the dean indicating an expectation of a renewed appointment, in order to allow for some impact of the new curricular contribution.
-Applications should be sent to Lee West (email@example.com).
+Applications should be sent to email@example.com.

 Each award will provide total support in the amount of $12,500.
 This amount includes: